Dom-Mc/using-to-json-ruby/README.md

 }
 ```

-**Note:** This would be a great time to install [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en) if you haven't already!
+**Note:** This would be a great time to install [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en) if you haven't already!

 It's great that `to_json` gives us all this, but we don't really need
 all of it.